Andre-lab/evodock/README.md

 `scripts/af_to_evodock.py` converts AlphaFold 2 and AlphaFold-Multimer predictions to an EvoDOCK ensemble.
 The script is well documented.
 Use `python scripts/af_to_evodock.py -h` to see more.
 The output will already be prepacked.

-Below, 2 examples of running the script for creating an ensemble for Reassembly docking or Complete assembly docking is given.
+Below, 2 examples of running the script for creating an ensemble for Local docking or Global assembly docking is given.
 You need to download `af_data.tar.gz` [here](https://zenodo.org/record/8047514).
 Unzip it with

 ```console
 tar -xf af_data.tar.gz